-If you are not currently harming somebody – or you have harmed someone in the past – (examples might include child abuse, child or adult rape, sexual assault, abuse of trust, grooming, and so on – see: https://en.wikipedia.org/wiki/Sexual_offences_in_the_United_Kingdom), then Dean will be able to work with you in complete privacy, will be able to support your confidentiality, enabling you both to talk freely about your sexual behaviour within a counselling framework.
-If you are harming someone, the law may not support a counsellor’s ability to keep matters confidential.
+- If you are currently harming somebody – or you have harmed someone in the past – (examples might include child abuse, child or adult rape, sexual assault, abuse of trust, grooming, and so on – see: https://en.wikipedia.org/wiki/Sexual_offences_in_the_United_Kingdom), then Dean would not be able to work with you in complete privacy, and would be unlikely be able to support your confidentiality within a counselling framework.
+In such a situation working with the organisation: StopSO (https://stopso.org.uk/) might be preferable to you.

-- You do have choices – working in counselling for Unwanted Sexualised Behaviour can help you strengthen choice.
+- You do have choices – working in counselling for Unwanted Sexualised Behaviour can help you strengthen your choices.

 - Gain understanding about your sexual behaviour.
 Understanding brings comprehension, and comprehension brings choice.

-- Whilst some think of pornography addiction, Dean doesn’t.
+- Whilst some think of pornography addiction, Dean doesn’t in addiction-terms.
 Addiction can suggest that you have no choice and that you are helpless.
 Of course, you may feel very helpless, but there are ways to understand a need to regularly take (and to stop) sexualised imagery.

 - Whilst some talk of “paedophilia” as an offence in of itself, Dean – as a counsellor – doesn’t think like that.
 The sexualised love of children is considered by some to be a sexual orientation.
 In the UK, however, one cannot express this orientation; children are under the legal age of consent.
 In counselling we focus on managing ones sexual desires in ways that bring peace and management.

 Counselling for Unwanted Sexualised Behaviour (pre-offending) aims to empower a man with understanding and comprehension about his sexual desires and activities.
 Counselling helps a man begin to promote his own changes to avoid sex offending and being prosecuted or imprisoned.